What’s the deal with “Hard to recycle” materials & Specialty Recycling Programs?

 Local stores also collect materials that they claim to recycle, either for free or for a fee.
 A few examples in Deschutes County include:

-• Lowe’s, Home Depot, and Staples accept batteries – call to verify which types they are currently accepting.
+- Staples, Lowe’s, and Home Depot accept batteries – call to verify which items they are currently accepting.
+See the Call2Recycle locator for options for batteries, cell phones, and E-Bike batteries.

 Recently, specialty recycling programs, offering subscription recycling services for a multitude of items, have grown in popularity.
 Programs include:

-• Ridwell’s subscription plans, starting at $14/month offer recycling of materials such as plastic film, batteries, light bulbs, clothing, and pet food bags (their services are not currently available in Central Oregon).
+- Ridwell’s subscription plans, ranging from $14-24/month offer recycling of materials such as plastic film, batteries, light bulbs, clothing, and pet food bags (their services are not currently available in Central Oregon).

-Our regional waste collectors, Republic Services and Cascade Disposal, are also proposing a RecyclePlus paid service and will be presenting details to City Council on Dec 18th.
+Our regional waste collectors, Republic Services and Cascade Disposal, which have franchise agreements, are also proposing a RecyclePlus paid service and will be presenting details to City Council on Dec 18th.
+You can view their presentation slides here.

-Recycling is most impactful when an item is recycled into the same item, preventing the extraction of raw materials from the environment and supporting a circular economy.
+What we do know is that recycling is most impactful when an item is recycled into the same item, preventing the extraction of raw materials from the environment and supporting a circular economy.
 However, most hard-to-recycle materials cannot be recycled into the same product, they can only be downcycled.
 This means the product they’re recycled into won’t itself be recyclable; the item may have a second life, but will still end up in the landfill eventually.
-For instance, plastic film accepted by Ridwell’s recycling program in Denver is made into Trex Decking, which is not recyclable.
-Furthermore, for mail-in recycling services, the high carbon footprint of shipping and transportation is a concern.
+For instance, plastic film accepted by Ridwell’s recycling program in Denver is made into Trex Decking, which has an advertised lifespan of 25 to 50 years, but is not recyclable afterwards.
+Furthermore, for mail-in recycling services, the high carbon footprint of shipping and transportation is another concern.

 Thanks for reading!
 If you’d like to learn more, subscribe to our Rethink Waste Newsletter and always feel free to reach out to me at naomi@envirocenter.org with waste-related questions.